benhaney/Jsonrs/README.md

 The second pass performs the actual encoding of the input to a JSON string.
 This is done in the Rust NIF.

-If custom encoding defintions are not required, the first pass can be disabled entirely by passing `lean: true` in the encode opts.
+If custom encoding definitions are not required, the first pass can be disabled entirely by passing `lean: true` in the encode opts.
 When operating in this mode, structs will always be encoded as if they were maps regardless of custom encoder implementations.

 ## Performance